S5, E7: Building a Home From a Distance

 Episode Tool Box:

-LINK: See Kelly's Home Design & Keep Up with Her Progress!
+LINK: See Kelly's Home Design & How Everything Came Together!

 Building a Custom Home From Another State